MichaelSpeckhart/LehighHacksForChange/README.md

 Our website is hosted [here](https://dronebeachpollutiondensity.web.app/index2.html), where you can see a visualzation of our data, how our drone will naviagate the beach, and the AI model we used to calcualte the pollution data.

+### Compilation Steps for Drone code
+1. Open a terminal or command prompt and `cd` into the Drone folder.
+2. Compile the Java source code using the `javac *.java` command.
+3. Run the code using `Java Bench`

 For the TACO model: reference README in TACO_Model directory for dataset download and model training.

 ## Google Products Used